andrewacashner/hearingfaithms/chapters/chapter-2.md

 > this ministry should understand that in passing along the mysteries of faith
 > and the precepts of life, *they must accommodate the teaching to the sense of
 > hearing and intelligence*, so that by these [mysteries and precepts], *those
-> who possess a well-trained sense* should be filled up by spiritual food [@Catholic:Catechismus1614, 2, 8--9 (emphasis added):
+> who possess a well-trained sense* should be filled up by spiritual food.
+[@Catholic:Catechismus1614, 2, 8--9 (emphasis added):
-"Cvm autem fides ex auditu concipiatur, perspicuum est, quàm necessaria semper fuerit ad æternam vitam consequendam doctoris legitimi fidelis opera, ac ministerium [...] vt videlicet intelligerent, que ad hoc ministerium vocati sunt, ita in tradendis fidei mysteriis, ac vitæ præceptis, doctrinam ad audientium sensum, atque intelligentiam accommodari oportere, vt cùm eorum animos, qui exercitatos sensus habent, spirituali cibo expleuerint [...]."].
+"Cvm autem fides ex auditu concipiatur, perspicuum est, quàm necessaria semper fuerit ad æternam vitam consequendam doctoris legitimi fidelis opera, ac ministerium [...] vt videlicet intelligerent, que ad hoc ministerium vocati sunt, ita in tradendis fidei mysteriis, ac vitæ præceptis, doctrinam ad audientium sensum, atque intelligentiam accommodari oportere, vt cùm eorum animos, qui exercitatos sensus habent, spirituali cibo expleuerint [...]."]

-To do this, pastors should consider "the age, intelligence [*ingenium*], customs, condition" of their charges, to give milk to spiritual infants and solid food to the maturing, to raise up a "perfect man [*virum perfectum*], after the measure of the fullness of Christ" [@Catholic:Catechismus1614, 8:
+To do this, pastors should consider "the age, intelligence [*ingenium*], customs, condition" of their charges, to give milk to spiritual infants and solid food to the maturing, to raise up a "perfect man [*virum perfectum*], after the measure of the fullness of Christ."
+[@Catholic:Catechismus1614, 8:
 "Obseruanda est enim audientium ætas, ingenium, mores, conditio [...]. sed cùm alij veluti modò geniti infantes sint, alij in Christo adolescere incipiant,